Keyur08/Keyur08/README.md

 <h2 align="center">Hi 👋!
-My name is Keyur Jain and I'm a Pre-Fianl year Student of B.Tech AI & GDSC LEAD from India</h2>
+My name is Keyur Jain and I'm a Pre-Final year Student of B.Tech AI & GDSC LEAD from India</h2>

 ###